LinuxCommandLibrary

 git-browse

-Open Git repository in a web browser
+Open repository in web browser

 TLDR

-Open the first upstream in the default browser
+Open repository in browser

 $ git browse